-As part of our on-boarding process, our suppliers are required to read and acknowledge our Supplier Code of Conduct and our Supplier Guidance - Modern Slavery Act 2015 document.
+As part of our on-boarding process, our suppliers are required to read and acknowledge Social Value for Suppliers

+Guidance and our Supplier Modern Slavery Act Guidance.
 These documents set out key requirements for our suppliers including, amongst other things, the mitigation of risks associated with slavery and human trafficking.
 It is made available on our external website which makes our expectations clear, and improves the accessibility and transparency of our processes for suppliers